wittfabian/djangae/docs/consistency.md

         "app_name.UnimportantModel": {
             "cache_on_creation": False,
             "cache_on_modification": False,
-            # Any settings which you don't override inheit from "defaults".
+            # Any settings which you don't override inherit from "defaults".
         },
     },
 }